nolimits4web/swiper/.github/ISSUE_TEMPLATE/swiper_angular_issue.md

 ---
-name: Swiper Vue Issue
+name: 🐞 Swiper Angular Issue
-about: Create a report for Swiper Vue components
+about: Create a report for Swiper Angular components
-labels: 'Vue'
+labels: 'Angular'
 ---

 <!--